layline-io/layline-doc/docs/03-assets/services/asset-service-aerospike.md

 * **`Write`**: `WriteCustomerData`
 * **`Delete`**: `DeleteCustomerData`

-As you can tell a Collection name is simply prepended by `Read`, `Write`, and `Delete` for the respective functionality.
+As you can tell, a Collection name is simply prepended by `Read`, `Write`, and `Delete` for the respective functionality.

 :::tip
 If you only want to have a `Read` function you can achieve the same by configuring a corresponding Function, instead of